IMAGINARY/lalalab-scripts/README.md

-# MiMa script
+# Lalalab script

-These scripts are used on certain stations at the MiMa museum in Oberwolfach.
+These scripts are used on certain stations at the Lalalab exhbition.

 # Installation
 The scripts are installed (`rsync`ed) into `~/bin` via